Meeting Schedule

 8:40-9:05

-Alberto Ciccia (Columbia University, USA), CRISPR-based approaches to study the DNA damage response
+Alberto Ciccia (Columbia University, USA), Dissecting the genetic interaction network of the DNA damage response

 9:05-9:20